Open Letter

 Sarah Vis, imec-SMIT, Vrije Universiteit Brussel, Belgium

-Isabelle van der Vegt, Utrecht University, the Netherlands
+Isabelle van der Vegt, Utrecht University, The Netherlands

-Sandra Becker, Utrecht University, the Netherlands
+Sandra Becker, Utrecht University, The Netherlands

-Jessica Piotrowski, University of Amsterdam, the Netherlands
+Jessica Piotrowski, University of Amsterdam, The Netherlands

-Konrad Kollnig, Maastricht University, the Netherlands
+Konrad Kollnig, Maastricht University, The Netherlands

 Kata Számel, ELTE Centre for Social Sciences, Hungary